 Xavier has a Bachelor of Arts and Sciences in Sociology and Women Studies and a Minor in French from the University of Kansas.
-She is responsible for managing day-to-day office operations, organizing and maintaining files and records, and planning meetings and appointments.
+She is responsible for managing our amazing volunteers and assisting with the day-to-day office operations.
 Prior to joining Literacy KC, she worked in the mental health field, assisting clients with their reading and comprehension skills.
 Xavier has always enjoyed working with people in the community and is excited to increase awareness about the importance of literacy and how Literacy KC can help!
 In her free time, you can find her hanging out with her family and friends, reading to her children, traveling, and cheering on the Jayhawks.

 Gillian HelmExecutive Director

-Gillian received a Bachelor’s in English Literature with a minor in Spanish from Park University.
-After doing extensive research in Latin America on non-governmental resources available to women in poverty as a graduate student at the University of Kansas, she decided that her focus should remain closer to home in order to address the needs immediately around her, and completed a Master’s degree in Public Administration with an emphasis in Nonprofit Management from the University of Missouri-Kansas City.
-Having always sought out opportunities that combine two of the things she cares most about, education and nonprofit work, Gillian joined the Literacy KC team in September 2011 as a Program Coordinator.
-Later, her work as Director of Programs allowed her to combine her interests and be inspired daily by the dedication of students and volunteers, while continually looking for new and better ways to provide much-needed services.
-Gillian then became Literacy KC’s Executive Director in October 2015, and continues to dedicate her time and talent to the improvement of services, the diversification of programming, and to meeting the needs of each adult learner who comes to Literacy KC in the best way possible.
-Gillian loves reading, running, DIY projects, and would like to own her own restaurant one day.
-She also does her best to keep up with her busy and brilliant husband, her rambunctiously charming four-year-old, and hilarious little tank of a toddler.
+Gillian Helm, Executive Director of Literacy KC, has led the organization’s tremendous growth through strategy and client-centered design over the last six years, including the implementation of a systems and service provision overhaul resulting in a 850% increase in client numbers served from 250 to 2400 annually.
+Under Helm’s leadership, Literacy KC’s fundraising strategy has resulted in a 300% increase in annual budget, from $300,000 to $1.2 million over six years.
+Helm received a Bachelor’s in English Literature with a minor in Spanish from Park University.
+She engaged in extensive research in Latin America on non-governmental resources available to women in poverty as a graduate student at the University of Kansas, and completed a Master’s degree in Public Administration with an emphasis in Nonprofit Management from the University of Missouri-Kansas City.
+Helm joined the Literacy KC team in September 2011 as a member of the Programs team, climbing the ranks to become Literacy KC’s Executive Director in October 2015, and continues to dedicate her time and talent to the improvement of services, the diversification of programming, and to meeting the 21st century, multi-dimensional literacy related needs of Kansas City’s adults and families through research-based, data-driven curriculum.
+In 2019, Helm was named Nonprofit Connect’s Emerging Nonprofit Professional of the Year.
+Helm loves reading and running, and would like to own her own restaurant one day.
+She also does her best to keep up with her husband and three young sons, Griffin, Case, and Theodore.

 Lazona received a Bachelor of Arts in Elementary Education from Park University.
 She also received her Masters of Education in Education & Elementary Administration.
 Recently, she completed her Education Specialist degree in District Level Administration at UMKC.
 Lazona has taught in the Kansas City Public School system for the past 24 years and came on as a Literacy KC Instructor in 2015.
 She believes teaching at Literacy KC is a great way to give back to the community and help adults achieve their goals as readers & learners.
 Lazona is a huge KU Jayhawks basketball fan and enjoys traveling, reading, and spending time with her two boys.